opensafely-core/ehrql/docs/includes/generated_docs/language__dataset.md

 e.g. ``additional_population_constraint = patients.sex.is_in(['male', 'female']) & (
 patients.age_on(some_date) < 80)`` would give you dummy data consisting of only men and women who were under the age of 80 on some particular date.

+_patient_weighting_<br>
+Defines a "weight" expression that lets you control the distribution of patients.
+Ideally a patient row will be generated with probability proportionate to its weight, although this ideal will be imperfectly realised in practice.
+The higher the value of ``oversample`` the closer this ideal will to being realised.

 ```py
 dataset.configure_dummy_data(population_size=10000)